ruby-on-wheels/ruby-on-wheels.github.io/_posts/2020-09-04-answering-22-questions-about-van-life.md

 ### Do you like to read?
 If yes, ebooks or real books?

 I don't consider reading as one of my hobbies.
 If I read, I read the news, documentations, blogs, technical manuals and so on.
-I usually spend my free time building and fixing stuff, doing sports (swimming, biking, cathletics, surfing), hiking, hanging out with friends or just relaxing watching the birds, waves or stars.
+I usually spend my free time building and fixing stuff, doing sports (swimming, cycling, cathletics, surfing), hiking, hanging out with friends or just relaxing watching the birds, waves or stars.

 ### How much extra storage space do you have?